COVID-19 testing set to expand to cold spots as well

 Coronavirus: Govt approves export of hydroxychloroquine to 13 countries

 The districts that would be taken up for sampling are being identified and a combination of pool and rapid testing will be adopted.
-Currently 720 districts have not reported any coronavirus activity.
+Currently, 720 districts have not reported any coronavirus activity.

 The testing would commence once the rapid test kits from China arrive.
 The arrival of these kits have been delayed, but it expected to reach soon.
 Once these kits arrive, they would first be used in the hotspot areas.